Alaska01/Transact/README.md

 - Run `rails db:migrate`
 - Run Start up you server with `rails s`
 - Open http://localhost:3000/ in your browser.
+- You may need to delete your gem lock file and run the command `bundle install` -Depending on your OS and ruby version manager, you may need to follow the prompt or request your browser may be showing you to handle system perculiar issues.

 ### Testing